epctex-support/clutchco-scraper/README.md

 ```

 ## Contact
-Please visit us through [epctex.com](https://epctex.com) to see all the products that is available for you.
+Please visit us through [epctex.com](https://epctex.com) to see all the products that are available for you.
 If you are looking for any custom integration or so, please reach out to us through the chat box in [epctex.com](https://epctex.com).
 In need of support? [devops@epctex.com](mailto:devops@epctex.com) is at your service.